scimusmn/tsck-nitinol-stent/README.md

 # Nitinol Stents
-Code used in TSCK 222 Nitinol Stents prototype.
-This code uses an example from Adafruit showing how to read thermistors accurately using the Steinhart–Hart equation.
+This is the Aduino code used in TSCK 222 Nitinol Stents prototype.
+A portion of the code is taken from an Adafruit example showing how to read thermistors accurately using the Steinhart–Hart equation.